-On August 2, 2018, the Centers for Medicare & Medicaid Services (“CMS”) issued a final rule (CMS-1694-F) updating Medicare payment policies, specifically requiring hospitals “make available a list of their current standard charges via the Internet in a machine-readable format and to update this information at least annually, or more often as appropriate.”
+On August 2, 2018, the Centers for Medicare & Medicaid Services (“CMS”) issued a final rule (CMS-1694-F) updating Medicare payment policies, specifically requiring hospitals to “make available a list of their current standard charges via the Internet in a machine-readable format and to update this information at least annually, or more often as appropriate.”

 To meet this requirement, Summit Pacific Medical Center has made our standard charges available to the public via the links below: